Overview

 Delivered fully online by the University of the Built Environment, this programme combines academic study with real-world application, making it ideal for those already working in construction, engineering or technical roles, or those looking to enter the profession.

-The University plans to seek accreditation for the Certificate of Higher Education Building Services Engineering programme from the Chartered Association of Building Engineers (CABE) and the Joint Board of Moderators (JBM).
+The University is also seeking accreditation for this programme from the Joint Board of Moderators (JBM).

 Autumn Structure